ychnh/vi_latex_preview/README.md

    * Macintosh OS X:  Apple Symbols
    * Unix:  ClearlyU
    * FUTURE:  inject the braile font into the standard terminal font because variable pitch is bad
+   * Use font forge to import braille from Dejavu sans to jetbrains mono

 # Installation
 * Use your favorite Plugin manger (Vim-Plug) by adding to .vimrc